spdustin/ChatGPT-AutoExpert/_system-prompts/gpts/README.md

 ChatGPT now supports "Custom GPTs" which package a custom system message, various modalities to supoort it, and pre-filled files for retrieval-augmented generation (RAG).

 > [!WARNING]
 > "GPTs" use a separate model (`gpt-4-gizmo`) with its own usage limit.
-That message limit is **shared between all "Cusrom GPTs"**, and has a 32k context size.
+That message limit is **shared between all "Custom GPTs"**, and has a 32k context size.
 >
 > _While editing a Custom GPT, this limit does not apply (as of this commit)._